 What’s interesting to you about the current mayoral race?

 I was surprised by the Times’ endorsement of Bloomberg.
 Ex Machina takes place a few years in the past—it’s as if my mayor got elected instead of Bloomberg.
 I don’t know if my mayor is as good as Bloomberg, but I like to think he’s more entertaining.

 Your characters are always mentioning bits of New York trivia—like the fact that Mayor La Guardia read daily newspaper comics over the radio to kids during a newspaper-delivery-workers’ strike.
-Where do you get
+Where do you get that stuff?

 It’s a little from watching too much Jeopardy! and a little from having a spongy brain for weird, irrelevant factoids.
 Plus, a lot of research.